Pieter Grinwis

 Pieter Aren Grinwis (born 12 October 1979) is a Dutch politician, who has been serving as a member of the House of Representatives on behalf of the Christian Union since March 2021.
 He previously served as a municipal councilor in The Hague and assisted the party in the House of Representatives and the Senate.

 Early life and education

-Grinwis was born in 1979 in Ouddorp in South Holland as the son of an arable farmer, and he also grew up in that village.
-He attended the Middelharnis secondary school CSG Prins Maurits at vwo level.
+Grinwis was born in 1979 in Ouddorp in South Holland as the son of an arable farmer.
+He grew up in that village with his two younger brothers and attended the Middelharnis secondary school CSG Prins Maurits at vwo level.
 Grinwis subsequently studied economics of agriculture and environment at Wageningen University and Research, but he did not finish his program due to an illness and a scooter accident.
 He was a member of the Reformed Political Party (SGP) and of the Christian student organization C.S.F.R.
 He has told that he ended up at the Christian Union due to senator and philosopher Egbert Schuurman, one of his professors in university.

 Grinwis received a degree in public administration from Leiden University in 2020.